-This set of Biology Interview Questions and Answers focuses on “Bacterial Diseases in Humans-2”.
+This set of Class 12 Biology Chapter 8 Multiple Choice Questions & Answers (MCQs) focuses on “Bacterial Diseases in Humans-2”.

 1. Which of the following is the carrier of Plague bacteria?

 b) Aedes aegypti

 Explanation: Plague spreads from rat through rat flea-Xenopsylla.
 They carry the pathogen Yersinia pestis.
 When the infected rats die, the fleas leave their body and can even bite the man and inject plague germs into his/her blood.

 2. Which of the following is not a type of plague?

 b) Septicemic plague

 c) Pneumonic plague

 Explanation: Plague is of three basic forms- Bubonic plague is the most common type in which formation of buboes or swelling of lymph nodes occur in the neck and armpit regions.
 Septicemic plague causes the rupturing of blood vessels causing black patches on the skin and pneumonic plague is the only form of plague that can be transmitted from person to person.